Srush-02/SrushProj/README.md

 - Applied use of wrapper to correct content of table properly
 - Save button makes a PUT api call request to modify a patient and test record.
 - The Delete button that removes a certain record of a test through api call DELETE /delete-record/:id with the message asking conformation whether he is sure to delete the test record.
+- Backend interface with frontend form inputs using index.html, which is configured to store and retrieve patient details in admin level, including patients information, test names, appointment dates, phone number i have added as a mendatory key and statuses

-# Added console logs for debugging issues.
+## Added console logs for debugging issues.

 # Reference:
 https://www.youtube.com/watch?v=ER9SspLe4Hg&list=PLu0W_9lII9ahR1blWXxgSlL4y9iQBnLpR